Mailings: avoid being flagged as spam or blocked

 For this point, the defaults for each new list uploaded can be found in the below menus.
 You can change these per list also by going to list properties > Mailing > Mail grouping: Override defaults.

-Large number of images / animations in email – The fewer there are and the closer your email is to plain text the better for avoiding the varying strengths of spam filters
+The fewer there are and the closer your email is to plain text the better for avoiding the varying strengths of spam filters.
+If you have to include an image: insert a link to the image: (example, http://www.server.com/WebProd/Resources/logo.jpg ) rather than an attachment.

-- Finally, you or your IT department can check the following:
+You or your IT department must check the following:

 This is used to identify 'spoofed' emails.
 If emails are being rejected, check the domain name for an SPF record.
 E.g. your company's servers may not be on any blacklists but if the reply address (Reply-To, FROM) has a domain name that is not yourcompany.com then it is important to make sure the SPF file includes your servers (smtp.xxx.xxx.com, 01.01.010.1/01) as authorised senders.